Shynixn/BlockBall/docs/wiki/docs/ball.md

 # Customizing the Ball

-BlockBall separates ball behavior from arena configuration.
-Every ball is defined in its own YAML file inside the `/plugins/BlockBall/ball/` directory.
-Each file describes the visual appearance, the physics simulation, and exactly how players interact with the ball.
+Each ball is defined in its own YAML file inside `/plugins/BlockBall/ball/`.
+Files cover appearance, physics, and player interactions.
 You can create as many ball types as you like and switch between them per arena.

 ---